-The design, construction, and future upgrades of the EIC present exciting scientific and technical challenges, creating opportunities for a closely connected global accelerator R&D community.
+The design, construction, and future upgrades of the EIC present exciting scientific and technical challenges, creating opportunities for a closely-connected global accelerator R&D community.
 The EIC Accelerator Collaboration will help realize the full potential of these opportunities, benefiting the EIC project, its collaboration partners, and the wider accelerator community, while also maximizing the long-term performance of the EIC facility.

 The EIC Accelerator Collaboration was launched in 2024 at the IPAC kick-off meeting, with the goals outlined above in mind.